koljapluemer/glosses4learning-cms/electron_spec.md

 - when adding or generating a gloss, there is always a chance that this gloss (as identified by the identifier in the form of `$iso_code:$slugified_content` already exist).
 In that case, code should NOT fail, but simply work with the existing gloss and update relationships accordingly (unless specified differently)
 - on AI suggestion confirm/reject list dialogs, as a rule, pre-select all items
 - Generall, A LOT OF THIS LOGIC IS ALREADY IMPLEMENTED IN THIS CODE BASE (only in python) AND ALSO BESPOKE!!
 Glosses and their relationships and specific LLM tools are used and meant to be used in VERY SPECIFIC WAYS which cannot necessarily be reverse engineered by looking at their descriptors.
 Make sure to THOROUGHLY understand the existing state and ALWAYS SEARCH FOR relevant inspiration before building.
+- This is an INTERNAL EXPERT APP.
+The users are deeply involved into both the tech and the domain.
+Therefore, refrain strictly from overexplanation, cutesy messages, bragging about the awesomeness of features, extra labels and descriptive text as well as marketing speak OF ANY KIND.

+- Keep design lean.
+Use cards, wrapper divs and containers ONLY when necessary
+- Keep style consistent across the code base
+- Setup eslint and ensure green linter (not by disabling it, but by writing clean code)
+- Keep files, functions and classes short, with a single purpose, on one abstraction layer.
+Split complex functionality when called for.
+- Do not hallucinate features I did not ask for

+- NO PYTHON!
+Implement as clean TS!!!!!!!! app (no subprocess hacking memes etc.)

+- Use openai agents sdk: https://github.com/openai/openai-agents-js (yes, ACTUALLY UTILIZE THIS REAL LIBRARY. not possibly later, no, in this implementation use this actual sdk.)
+- WRITE CLEAN CODE!!!!!
+Linting issues are to be fixed by fixing the fucking issues, not by disabling the linter!!

 ## Architecture